Why Literary Translation is Important?

 It Develops New Readers and Writers

 One interesting aspect of literary translation is that it encourages audiences across the globe to read about new subject matters.
-Moreover, it provides an understanding of different viewpoints from other countries and languages.
+Moreover, it provides an understanding of different stances from other countries and languages.

 The literary festivals that take place internationally attract new readers, fostering the habit of reading.
 In addition, translation is promoted as these festivals cater to different linguistic groups.